How to download online videos and audio from over 700 sites

-- Open the project page at https://rg3.github.io/youtube-dl/, and click Download.
+- Open the youtube-dl project page and click Download.

 - On the Download page, click the link for the Microsoft Visual C++ 2010 Redistributable Package (x86).
-You might already have this installed; these steps will check, and install it if necessary.
+You might already have this installed; these steps check and install it, if necessary.

-- Clicking the link will take you to a page at Microsoft's website.
+- Clicking the link takes you to a page at Microsoft's website.
 Click Download to download vcredist_x86.exe.

 - If you see the message "A newer version of Microsoft Visual C++ 2010 Redistributable has been detected on the machine," that means you already have it installed.
 You can click Close, and skip to step 8.